 When you arrive at Grasse, you will notice that much of it looks quite new and ordinary.
 With large perfume factories in the town outskirts, the charm of the city is actually driving up to the Old Town of Grasse that is on a hill.

 The Old town is mostly pedestrianized to leave your car behind and wander around the village’s narrow streets.
-With beautiful medieval buildings in various shades of pastels, there are a lot of shops, cafés, and restaurants, you can wander through for hours and just enjoy the sights and sounds on offer.
+With beautiful medieval buildings in various shades of pastels, there are a lot of shops, cafés, and restaurants offering local specialties.
+You can wander through for hours and just enjoy the sights and sounds on offer.

 2) Perfume ateliers